Trumping and Power Majorization: Background and Preliminary Results

-with equality holding when $k = d$, and where the $\downarrow$ indicates that components are to be taken in non-increasing order.
-The majorization relation is a partial order on real vectors, with $x \prec y$ and $y \prec x$ if and only if $x^{\downarrow} = y^{\downarrow}$.
-If equality does not necessarily hold in the above, we say that $x$ is \emph{sub-majorized} by $y$ and we write $x\prec_w y$, where the $w$ stands for ``weak''.
+The majorization relation is a partial order when restricted to the set of vectors $x\in \R^d$ that are non-increasing, with $x \prec y$ and $y \prec x$ if and only if $x^{\downarrow} = y^{\downarrow}$.
+If equality does not necessarily hold in equation (\ref{eq:majeq}), we say that $x$ is \emph{sub-majorized} by $y$ and we write $x\prec_w y$, where the $w$ stands for ``weak''.

-A similar definition holds if we order the components of the vectors in \emph{non-decreasing} order: $x$ is majorized by $y$ if for each $k$ in the range $1,\ldots,d$,
+A similar definition holds if we order the components of the vectors in \emph{non-decreasing} order: $x$ is majorized by $y$ if